facebookresearch/mmf/README.md

 # Pythia
-A software suite for VQA+VisDial
+This repository contains the code, models and other data required to reproduce the winning entry to the 2018 VQA Challenge.

-Goal: building a software suite with VQA+VisDial models, datasets, data loaders, etc. for enabling easy and fair comparisons and accelerating VQA research
+Our eventual goal is to build a software suite with VQA and VisDialog models supporting many datasets and architectures to enable easy and fair comparisons and accelerate VQA research

 ## Getting Started